-7 in 10 teachers assign homework that requires Internet access.5 With sub-par connectivity, rural students are at a disadvantage when trying to complete their homework or independently enrich their education.
-Highspeed Internet service also enables more educational opportunities, such as live interactive STEM courses from across the state.6
+It's not just the economy.
+Rural Internet access can improve health care and education.
+Nearly 7 in 10 teachers assign homework that requires Internet access.5 With sub-par connectivity, rural students are at a disadvantage when trying to complete their homework or independently enrich their education.
+High-speed Internet access also enables more educational opportunities, such as live interactive STEM courses from across the state.6

-Nearly 30 percent of U.S. veterans live in rural areas, and 75 percent of them are more than 55 years old.7 This older segment of the population has unique health needs.
-Many rural communities, however, lack access to preventative services, and rural communities have higher rates of chronic illness and poor overall health.8 Telehealth initiatives could alleviate some of these disparities by providing access to routine, preventative care.
+Nearly 30 percent of U.S. veterans live in rural areas, and 75 percent of them are more than 55 years old.
+This older segment of the population has unique health needs.
+Many rural communities, however, lack access to preventative services and rural communities have higher rates of chronic illness and poor overall health.
+Telehealth initiatives could alleviate some of these disparities by providing access to routine, preventative care.
 Veterans and the elderly can receive telehealth services in order to stay in their communities longer and receive more frequent care.
 Such a shift would also lower the cost of providing medical care.